erictt/computer-science-learning/source/_posts/cs6200/p2l4-thread-design-consideration.md

         * if handler doesn't lock -> execute on interrupted thread's stack
         * if handler can block -> turn into real thread
     * One way to optimize it is
-        * percreate & preintialize thread structures for interrupt routines.
+        * pre-create & pre-initialize thread structures for interrupt routines.

 ### Interrupts: Top Vs. Bottom Half